ConfederacyOfGaia/Gaia/players-guide.md

 ### Goliath

 Goliaths are massive humanoids, descended from giants, that originated in the Onoklot Hills.
 They were renowned as metal smiths, making beautiful and useful objects out of tin, copper, silver, gold, and platinum.
 When the Great Dragons came, the Onoklot hills were completely destroyed by the Great Golden Dragon and its draconic armies, reduced to the smoldering wasteland now known as the Soothills.
-Because of this, many goliaths haveharbor a burning hatred of the dragonborn.
+Because of this, many goliaths harbor a burning hatred of the dragonborn.

 Goliath society was organized around excellence in craft and friendly competitions.
 Fairness and honesty were highly valued, and their reputation for celebrations was legendary.
 They blessed the world with beer, and are among the best chefs in the world.

 Goliaths are genetically incompatible with other the humanoid races.

 ***Ability Score Increase.*** All goliaths gain the standard +2, +1, +1 ASIs.
-One ASI must go into Constitution, one in Strength, and the last can be put wherever the player desires.
+One ASI must go into Strength, one in Constitution, and the last can be put wherever the player chooses.

 ***Age.*** Goliaths have lifespans comparable to humans.
 They enter adulthood in their late teens and usually live less than a century.